adrdilauro/tradewind.js/README.md

 Already a user of <b>tradewind.js</b>?
 You might be interested in the [complete documentation](https://github.com/adrdilauro/tradewind.js/wiki).

+Do you use Ruby?
+Have a look at the [ruby gem wrapper for tradewind.js](https://github.com/adrdilauro/tradewind).

 ## Essential features

 #### 1 - Easy and human-friendly interface